 • No Early Camping/Arrival before Wednesday May 8th

 A camping unit comprises a campsite with tent(s) and no more than two automobiles or camping vehicles (motor home, trailer, etc.).
 Camping included with Multi-Day Festival ticket purchases.

 Due to the expected continuation of the drought, no open fires or any open burning, including camp, charcoal, and cooking fires, are allowed.
 Propane heaters & stoves are fine.
 Please be careful.
 Fire danger will be high.

 Pets are welcome at the festival, but not in the audience area.
 They must be kept on a leash, quiet & under the owners control at all times.
 Festival staff reserves discretion to have unruly or uncontrolled pets removed from site.

-Anyone who owns a service or support animal, or who is licensed to train a service or support animal, may bring said animal to the festival, pursuant to the federal Americans With Disabilities Act and the Unruh Civil Right Act (Calif.
+Anyone who owns a service animal, or who is licensed to train a service animal, may bring said animal to the festival, pursuant to the federal Americans With Disabilities Act and the Unruh Civil Right Act (Calif.
 Civil Code sections 54-55.2),